Wall Street tumbles as U.S. virus cases pass 85,000

 U.S. consumer sentiment dropped to a near 3-1/2-year low in March, according to a survey released on Friday, a day after data showed a record 3 million surge in jobless claims last week.

+The energy index was the biggest percentage loser among the 11 major S&P sectors, sliding 6.9%, following a drop in oil prices.

+Declining issues outnumbered advancing ones on the NYSE by a 3.17-to-1 ratio; on Nasdaq, a 2.98-to-1 ratio favored decliners.

-(Reporting by Noel Randewich; Additional reporting by Uday Sampath and Medha Singh in Bengaluru; Editing by Daniel Wallis and Alistair Bell)
+The S&P 500 posted one new 52-week high and one new low; the Nasdaq Composite recorded nine new highs and 39 new lows.
+(Reporting by Noel Randewich; Additional reporting by Uday Sampath and Medha Singh in Bengaluru; Editing by Daniel Wallis; Alistair Bell and Tom Brown) ((noel.randewich@tr.com; (415) 677 2542; Reuters Messaging: Twitter: @randewich)) Keywords: USA STOCKS/ (UPDATE 7)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.